luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 As the name suggests, :code:`GreaterThanLink` compares two :code:`NumberNode` atoms using the "**>**" operator.

-In the section above covering :code:`AndLink`, we already explaind how the :code:`(Variable "dogs_weight_node")` atom gets its value from the other side of the :code:`AndLink` expression.
+In the section above covering :code:`AndLink`, we already explaind how the :code:`(Variable "dogs_weight_node")` atom gets its meaning from the other side of the :code:`AndLink` expression.
-So this comparison evaluates to *true* if the numeric value of the atom matched by the Variable node is greater than :code:`(Number 15)`.
+So this comparison evaluates to *true* if the numeric value of the atom matched by the Variable node is greater than :code:`(Number 10)`.
 All pretty self-explanatory so far.

 I'll take this opportunity to introduce other link types along the same lines: